Cockchafer: Ecological impact

+Etymology

-The name "cockchafer" derives from late 17th century usage of "cock" (in the sense of expressing size or vigour) + "chafer" which simply means an insect of this type, referring to its propensity for gnawing and damaging plants.
+The name "cockchafer" derives from the late-17th-century usage of "cock" (in the sense of expressing size or vigour) + "chafer" which simply means an insect of this type, referring to its propensity for gnawing and damaging plants.

 The term "chafer" has its root in Old English ceafor or cefer, of Germanic origin and is related to the Dutch kever, all of which mean "gnawer" as it relates to the jaw.
 As such, the name "cockchafer" can be understood to mean "large plant-gnawing beetle" and is applicable to its history as a pest animal.

 In culture

 Children since antiquity have played with cockchafers.
 In ancient Greece, boys caught the insect, tied a linen thread to its feet and set it free, amusing themselves to watch it fly in spirals.
 English boys in Victorian times played a very similar game by sticking a pin through one of its wings.
-Nikola Tesla recalls that as a child he made one of his first "inventions"—an "engine" made by harnessing four cockchafers in this fashion.
+Nikola Tesla recalls that as a child he made one of his first "inventions", an "engine" made by harnessing four cockchafers in this fashion.

 Cockchafers appear in the fairy tales "Thumbelina" by Hans Christian Andersen and "Princess Rosette" by Madame d'Aulnoy.

-The cockchafer is featured in a German children's rhyme similar to the English Ladybird, Ladybird:
+The cockchafer is featured in a German children's song similar to the English Ladybird, Ladybird:

-The verse dates back to the Thirty Years' War in the first half of the 17th Century, in which Pomerania was pillaged and suffered heavily.
-Since World War II, it is associated in Germany also with the closing months of that war, when Soviet troops advanced into eastern Germany.
+The verse dates back to the Thirty Years' War in the first half of the 17th century, in which Pomerania was pillaged and suffered heavily.
+Since World War II, it is associated in Germany with the closing months of that war as well, when Soviet troops advanced into eastern Germany.

-The cockchafer was the basis for the "fifth trick" in the well-known illustrated German book Max and Moritz, dating from 1865.

-The dumbledore in Thomas Hardy's 1899 poem An August Midnight is a cockchafer.
+According to one source, the dumbledore in Thomas Hardy's 1899 poem An August Midnight is a cockchafer.
+However, in his novel The Mayor of Casterbridge, Hardy uses the dialect word dumbledore to mean a bumble bee.

-Jim Dixon, in Kingsley Amis's comic novel Lucky Jim (1954), repeatedly calls his department head, Professor Welch, an "old cockchafer".

-The Italian – specifically Neapolitan – collection of stories Il Pentamerone of Giambattista Basile (in its English translation by Norman M. Penzer from Benedetto Croce's Italian) contains a tale on Day 3, Night 5: "The Cockchafer, Mouse and Grasshopper".

-In J. G. Farrell's 1970 novel, The Siege of Krishnapur, there is a memorable invasion of cockchafers.
-As the colonists sequester together in a large room having tea, a black cloud enters through an open window and the hostess Lucy is covered from head to toe in insects.
-To remedy the situation, she is stripped naked and then scraped with the torn-off covers of a Bible.

 There have been four Royal Navy ships named HMS Cockchafer.